ExtremeElectronics/RC2040/SD Card Contents/README.md

 #### NOTE CF is nolonger the default IDE format
-changed to .img format with a 1K id(identification) file
+changed to .img format with a 1K id(identification) file if you want to use .cf add iscf=1 to the IDE section of the ini file
 _______________________________________________________________________________________________________

 ### INI file advanced usage.